MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 If no special price can be calculated for the item on the line, then either the last direct cost or the unit price from the item card is inserted.

 ## To copy sales prices
-If you want to copy sales prices, such as an individual customer's sales prices to use for a customer price group, you must run the **Suggest Sales Price on Wksh.** batch job.
-You can an action for the batch job on the **Sales Price Worksheet** page.
+If you want to copy sales prices, such as an individual customer's sales prices to use for a customer price group, you must run the **Suggest Sales Price on Wksh.** batch job, which you launch from the **Sales Price Worksheet** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Price Worksheet**, and then choose the related link.
 2. Choose the **Suggest Sales Price on Wksh.** action.